 Many lawyers and some courts neglect consideration of the conflict of privilege laws issue when considering whether an evidentiary privilege applies.
 In Adair, the case at the time of the ruling involved only state-law claims.
 And although the case was pending in federal court, the court applied the law of the forum state–Virginia–rather than federal law.

-The Adair court also criticized the in-house attorney’s affidavit filed in opposition to the motion to compel.
-Courts clearly require in-house lawyers to “specifically show,” via affidavit, that the communication was for legal-advice purposes, and Adair emphasizes this point.
+The Adair court also criticized the in-house attorney’s affidavit, which you may read here, filed in opposition to the motion to compel.
+It emphasized that courts require in-house lawyers to “specifically show,” via affidavit, that the communication was for legal-advice purposes.
 The court held that the affidavit was too general and contained mere conclusory statements that the in-house lawyer “considered the communications privileged” or that, “in his view, he was acting in a legal capacity.”
 Adair shows that in-house lawyers’ supporting affidavits must be specific and tailored for each communication.

-Finally, while the court correctly applied Virginia state privilege law (as opposed to federal privilege law) in this diversity case, it did not indicate whether that included Virginia’s conflict of laws rules.
-Courts and lawyers should remember that application of state law in diversity actions includes that state’s conflict of laws rules; so, it could be that, based on the location and substance of the privileged communications, Virginia’s conflict of privilege laws rules would direct the federal court to apply a different state’s privilege law.
-The Adair decision is silent on whether another state’s privilege law was implicated, but a conflict of privilege law analysis should be considered in diversity cases where state privilege law applies.
+Finally, while the court correctly applied Virginia state privilege law (as opposed to federal privilege law) in this diversity case, it did not indicate whether that included Virginia’s conflict-of-laws rules.
+Courts and lawyers should remember that application of state law in diversity actions includes that state’s conflict-of-laws rules.
+So, it could be that, based on the location and substance of the privileged communications, Virginia’s conflict-of-privilege-laws rules would direct the federal court to apply a different state’s privilege law.